Success isn’t just about what you accomplish in your life, It’s about what you inspire others to do.

 In the example of the senior team I was working with, not creating empowerment in others is a death zone.
 In a leadership position, you are creating future leaders and leading current ones.
 You simply need to “pass it on.”

 Pass the baton and don’t just empower others but instead cultivate the behaviours for individuals to empower themselves.
 I believe empowering others has a temporary, effect; you need to drive behaviours for individuals to own their empowerment.
-Loose the need to add value and let people go away and work out the “how” in order to achieve the “what”.
+Lose the need to add value and let people go away and work out the “how” in order to achieve the “what”.
 Teach them what you know but let them contribute their thoughts and ways.

 Look at yourself as a coaching resource, a sounding board, almost like the conductor if the orchestra.
 You don’t need to play the instruments but instead, teach others and guide them to a symphony, much like a performance.